Valve/emarsys-broadcast-ruby/README.md

 ### Moving batch properties to configuration

-If you find yourself using same batch attributs over and over again, for example `recipients_path`, you can move those values into configuration:
+If you find yourself using same batch attributes over and over again, for example `recipients_path`, you can move those values into configuration:

 ```ruby